JesseLu/ob-1/README.md

 Dependencies
 ============

-This package uses petsc4py and the packages which subsequentlyit depends on.
+This package uses petsc4py and the packages which it subsequently depends on.
+Also, the numpy and scipy packages are required.
+The Sphinx (python package) is used to generate documentation.
 Use of mpi4py and the CUDA environment is anticipated in the near future.